tryretool/retool-onpremise/README.md

   - If you have not enabled SSL yet, you will need to add the line `COOKIE_INSECURE=true` to your `docker.env` file / environment configuration so that the authentication cookies can be sent over http.
 Make sure to run `sudo docker-compose up -d` after modifying the `docker.env` file.
 - `TypeError: Cannot read property 'licenseVerification' of null` or `TypeError: Cannot read property 'name' of null`
   - There is an issue with your license key.
 Double check that the license key is correct and that it has no trailing whitespaces.
+- I want to use a private IP of the machine, not the default public one
+    - When you run `./install.sh`, instead of just clicking enter, type in your private IP.
+If you want to change this after it has already been set, modify the DOMAINS variable in the docker.env file.

 ### Updating Retool